Séamus Hickey: Senior

 Hickey made his return to the Limerick team on 13 February 2011 in a National League defeat of Clare.
 On 30 April 2011, he won a National League Division 2 medal after a 4-12 to 2-13 defeat of Clare in the final.

 On 14 July 2013, Hickey scored a point from left wing-forward in Limerick's 0-24 to 0-15 defeat of Cork in the Munster final.
 In the subsequent All-Ireland semi-final against Clare, he was forced off injured after just 14 minutes with a knee injury.
 Damage to his cruciate ligament was later diagnosed.
 Hickey returned to the Limerick team in May 2014.

 On 10 August 2014, Hickey was named man of the match in Limerick's 2-13 to 0-17 defeat by Kilkenny in the All-Ireland semi-final.
 He ended the season by being named in the left corner-back position on the All-Star team.

 On 19 August 2018, Hickey was a non-playing substitute when Limerick won their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.

 On 4 December 2018, Hickey announced his retirement from inter-county hurling.

 Inter-provincial

 Hickey made his first appearance for the Munster team in a 2-17 to 1-16 defeat by Connacht on 15 October 2006.

 On 27 October 2007, Hickey won a Railway Cup medal following Munster's 2-22 to 2-19 defeat of Connacht in the final at Croke Park.

 Career statistics

+Hickey working as Program Manager at Ei Electronics, Shannon since February 2025.He was working at Johnson & Johnson as Project Manager for innovation-focused Sensors and IoT Laboratory for 5 years before joining EI.
+Previously he was Research Projects Coordinator, also with J&J. In 2018 Seamus was awarded a PhD at the Stokes Institute at University of Limerick.
+He has a First-Class Honours Bachelor of Engineering in Biomedical Engineering from U.L.